LLNL/maestrowf/docs/Maestro/how_to_guides/running_with_flux.md

         ```

-    Additionally you drop this uri to a file using the same `flux_address.sh` script as used in the 'Older version of Flux' examples below, and
+    Additionally, with any of the top level scheduler examples you can drop this uri to a file using the same `flux_address.sh` script as used in the 'Older version of Flux' examples below, and
     then from the login node you can launch a Maestro study that schedules to this nested Flux instance.

     ```console
-	$
     $ export FLUX_URI=`cat flux_address.txt`

     $ maestro run <study_specification> [run opts]
+    ```

+    !!! note "Optimize Resource Usage"

+        You may want something smarter than `sleep inf` running in that batch job/allocation if you want to optimize the resource usage.
+This sleep inf will keep the broker running, and thus the batch job/allocation, for the maximum duration no matter what.
+One example being launching maestro directly in the allocation with a batch script that polls 'conductor' process until it shuts down, such as this simplified bash loop:

+        ``` bash
+        while pgrep "conductor" > /dev/null; do
+            echo "$(date +'%Y-%m-%d %H:%M:%S') - INFO: Process 'conductor' is still running..." sleep 5
+        done

+        flux queue drain # Start shutdown, awaiting any jobs still left running to finish
         ```

 * Older versions of Flux (~<0.40)